FOCUSING ON REACTION SPEED COULD BE MAKING YOU SLOW!

 action.”
 In other words, the horse bolts first, and then we try to catch the horse!

-reaction is merely the 3rd step in
+I believe that reaction is merely the 3rd step in returning that first serve, defending that overhead or reaching that volley.

 In today’s fast-paced game, there is a step before reaction.
 That step is to be “proactive.
-You must ask yourself, “If the ball goes in, where is it likely to go?”.
+You must ask yourself, “If the ball goes in, where is it likely to go?”

 Here is the advantage

 of being proactive.
-Being proactive means anticipating more than one option or outcome and having already started processing in your mind some of
+Being proactive means anticipating more than one option or outcome by mentally processing what you would need to do to successfully complete each option.

 Let’s take the

-You will either have to return the ball on the Forehand or backhand side (the
+You will either have to return the ball on the Forehand or backhand side (the other option is defending a serve into the body).
+Being proactive means

-either of those two options.
+either of those two targets.

 You could start organising in your mind the